PlagueHO/foundryvtt-azure/README.md

 - `AZURE_CREDENTIALS`: Created as per [this document](https://github.com/marketplace/actions/azure-cli-action#configure-azure-credentials-as-github-secret).
 - `BASE_RESOURCE_NAME`: The base name that will prefixed to all Azure resources deployed to ensure they are unique.
 For example, `myfvtt`.
 - `RESOURCE_GROUP_NAME`: The name of the Azure resource group to create and add the resources to.
 For example, `myfvtt-rg`.
 - `FOUNDRY_USERNAME`: Your Foundry VTT username.
-This is used by the `felddy/foundryvtt:release`
+This is used by the `felddy/foundryvtt:release` container image.
 - `FOUNDRY_PASSWORD`: Your Foundry VTT password.
-This is used by the `felddy/foundryvtt:release`
+This is used by the `felddy/foundryvtt:release` container image.
 - `FOUNDRY_ADMIN_KEY`: The admin key to set Foundry VTT up with.
 This will be the administrator password you log into the Foundry VTT server with.

 These values should be kept secret and care taken to ensure they are not shared with anyone.